Just a few days ago I got impatient and didn’t take the time to eject a USB properly and guess what?

 2. Cloud storage.
 Dropbox, Backblaze, Google Drive, and Microsoft OneDrive are all cloud-based storage options.
 I use Backblaze and pay $5/month for their service. $60/year is worth the peace of mind that Backblaze gives me.
 This is my second backup with the first being storage using external hard drives.

-If you are an Amazon Prime member you have access to Amazon Photos which is a photo storage option included in your membership that I just learned exists.
+If you are an Amazon Prime member you have access to Amazon Photos which is a photo storage option included in your membership.
 It might be willing to look into if you’re wanting to avoid an extra expense.

 It’s best to have three copies of all your images and at least one of those copies should be off site in case of theft, fire or natural disaster.